 There are a few options to help parents maximize their savings.
 In fact, one of the main benefits of saving up for college while your child is still fairly little is that you have time on your side.

-Once you’ve decided to start saving up a college fund, you’ll have to choose where exactly you want to save that money.
-While some parents choose to set aside cash in a regular savings account, the relatively low interest rates on most savings accounts mean that your money may not grow much over time.
+• Once you’ve decided to start saving up a college fund, you’ll have to choose where exactly you want to save that money.
+While some parents choose to set aside cash in a regular savings account, the relatively low interest rates on most standard savings accounts mean that your money may not grow as much as you’d like over time.
+A high-yield savings account with compound interest can help your funds grow.

 The Takeaway

-While fewer and fewer parents are ready to take on the full cost of their child’s college education, starting to save today can help you save as much as possible for future educational expenses.
+Most parents plan to contribute to their child’s college costs.
+Starting to save today can help you save as much as possible for future educational expenses.
 If you have your own student loans from your college days, one option to create some wiggle room in your budget is to refinance those loans to a lower interest rate.

-If you are considering refinancing as one strategy to help you save more for your child’s college fund, take a look at refinancing student loans with SoFi.
-At SoFi, refinanced loans offer competitive rates to qualifying borrowers with flexible repayment options.
-Plus, there are no fees and the application takes only a few minutes.
+If you are considering refinancing as one strategy to help you save more for your child’s college fund, take a look at what SoFi offers.

 We’ve Got You Covered